Our regularly updated Destiny 2 guide contains everything that’s currently known about Bungie’s upcoming sequel.

 Destiny 2 veteran rewards

-In order to ensure that both veteran players and new players alike being their journey through Destiny 2 on an even playing field, no previous character development or equipment progress from the first game will carry over into the second.
+In order to ensure that both veteran players and new players alike begin their journey through Destiny 2 on an even playing field, no previous character development or equipment progress from the first game will carry over into the second.

 That said, a Destiny 1 character’s basic physical appearance will be transferred over to the sequel, but only if they managed to reach Level 20 and finished the Black Garden quest in the first game.
 Bungie has also confirmed that some kind of memorialisation of veteran characters will also take place, adding some sense of continuity to the game.